phetsims/phet-info/doc/strings-i18n-and-yaml.md

 1. We do not currently have a script that converts the legacy sim_en.json files to YAML, that is currently a manual process.
-2. To create a new YAML file, copy an existing one and change the name to match the sim name, e.g. `my-sim-en.yaml`.
-3. For the YAML file, each value is either a constant, one of the legacy placeholders, or a Fluent pattern.
+2. For the YAML file, each value is either a constant, one of the legacy placeholders, or a Fluent pattern.
-4. Once the YAML file is created, run `grunt modulify` to autogenerate the json file, and the corresponding SimFluent.ts file.
+3. Once the YAML file is created, run `grunt modulify` to autogenerate the json file, and the corresponding SimFluent.ts file.
-5. See below for more about YAML syntax:

 # YAML Syntax